purishd/Entra-id-proofing/README.md

     ![image](/assets/SendSMS.png)

     To do above, you could follow below steps to create a new ACS SMS connection.
-Once the connection is created, you can follow above steps to configure ACS to send Identity Proofing Code (IPC) on user's mobile number.
+Once the connection is created, you can follow above steps to configure ACS to send IPC on user's mobile number.

     - For this sample, keys have been used for authentication.
 Go to Azure communication services resource keys section and copy the connection string.
       ![image](/assets/ACSSendSMSAzurePortal.png)